Kidney cancer

 What is kidney cancer?

-Kidney cancer is a disease caused by the abnormal growth of cells in the kidney.
 These cells grow uncontrollably, forming a tumour in the kidney that can spread to other parts of the body.

 Most kidney cancer starts in the cells that line the small tubes inside the kidney.
 It is known as renal cell carcinoma.